Explore health content from A to Z.

 Call 911 right away if you have any of the following, even if the symptom seems to get better:

-Sudden dimness or loss of vision, particularly in one eye
+Sudden dimness or loss of vision, particularly in 1 eye

 Sudden difficulty speaking